vokimon/python-qgmap/README.rst

 Acknoledgements
 ---------------

-This Python code has been inspired in Henrik Hartz's C++ code:
+This Python code has been inspired in Henrik Hartz's C++ example code:

 ::